arp242/goatcounter/README.markdown

 ### One Click Deployment

-You can use [Render's](https://render.com/) one-click deploy button to get up and running with GoatCounter in minutes!
+You can use [Render's](https://render.com/) one-click deploy button to easily get up and running with GoatCounter.

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy?repo=https://github.com/render-examples/goatcounter)